Extasis Integration Server

 - (Spanish) Ecstasy is a feeling of great happiness.

 extas.isIntegration Server is sponsored by The Internet Foundation in Sweden, in order to help the development of standards that facilitate and incentivise the development of Smart City infrastructure and solutions.
 The work is done in conjunction with efforts within the IEEE 1451-99 - Standard for Harmonization of Internet of Things (IoT) Devices and Systems and the IEEE DASH - Devices and Systems Harmonization Working Group.
 Interfaces are Open Source, and available at the GitLab repository IEEE-SA XMPP Interface descriptions for the Internet of Things.
-The results will be presented in a series of lectures during Q3 and Q4 of 2018 at GOTO10.
-Register your interest in participating by providing your contact details in the feedback form.
+Please feel free to return any feedback in the feedback form.
 You can request an account on

 extas.isif you want to try the principles outlined here.
 To automate the creation of accounts, you need to request an API key.